Skip to content

 self.canvas_max_height = None # Maximum allowed height for the canvas

-self.rg_data = None # Data related to region or annotation management
+self.rg_data = None # Data for region annotation management

-self.current_box = None # Stores the currently selected or active bounding box
+self.current_box = None # Stores the currently selected bounding box

 self.imgh = None # Height of the current image